 Top CV Tips:

-- Be neat, typed out if possible and to the best standard you can achieve in content and layout.
+- Be sure it's neat, typed out if possible and to the best standard you can achieve regarding content and layout.

-- Be short, 2 sides of a sheet of A4 paper is normally enough.
+- Be concise, 2 sides of a sheet of A4 paper is normally enough.

 What to include in your CV